jessemonroy650/Plugin-Popup-Fade-UI/README.md

 ## fire() ##

 This takes the same parameters as `message()` and also make the message visible.
 If no parameter is given, then it just makes the message visible.

+This function calls `popup.message()` and `popup.toggle()`.

 ## extingish() ##

 This function takes four (4) parameters - three (3) as a JSON, and one other.

-- message - This takes the same parameters as `message()` and also make the message visible, but also waits for the `minShowTime` to elapse to zero (0). `minShowTime` should have been previously set.
+- message - This takes the same parameters as `message()`.
+It update the message in the message box, but first waits for `minShowTime` to elapse to zero (0). `minShowTime` was previously set.

 - timeout - The time to wait before starting the "fade out".

+**Rules of operation**

-If `minShowTime` equals zero (0), it immediately changes the "message" and and starts the "fade out" after `timeout`.
+- If `minShowTime` equals zero (0), it immediately changes the "message" and and starts the "fade out" after `timeout`.

-If `minShowTime` is greater than zero (0), it queues the "message" and "fade out".
+- If `minShowTime` is greater than zero (0), it queues the "message" and "fade out".

-If there is no "message", it does not update the screen.
+- If there is no "message", it does not update the screen.

-If there is no `timeout`, then it starts the "fade out" with the `timeout` delay.
+- If there is no `timeout`, then it starts the "fade out" with the `timeout` delay.

 ### How It Works ###